coder/docs/environments/pwa.md

 ## Installing the PWA

 1. Log into Coder and select your environment.
-2. Under **Applications** click **code** to launch code-server.
+2. Under **Applications**, click on an application in order to launch it as a new window (or tab)
-3. Follow your browser's instructions for installing the PWA.
+3. Follow your browser's instructions for installing the application as a PWA.

-Please note that the code-server app is installed on a per-environment basis.
+Please note that applications are currently installed on a per-environment basis.

 ## Coder PWA for v.
 1.14.x or Earlier